OrpheusGr/Discord-IRC-Bridge/README.md

   - you may edit/add/delete channel sets using the setupwizard.py (once you're done you need to restart the bot for the changes to take effect.)
 - Uses webhooks to spoof IRC nicks as Discord "users" (bot tag next to their name, all webhooks have it.)
 - Makes an IRC client for a Discord user upon their request (use !joinirc in the relayed Discord channel.)
 Or automatically when they send a Discord message.
 You can choose between a command or auto connecting when you run the setupwizard.py
+- NickServ identification for the main bot or all the IRC clients (most networks have a limit of nicks that can identify to an account at the same time.)
 - Bot ops for both IRC and Discord that can use moderation/maintainance commands.
 - The bot picks up on Discord user's status changes and sets them as their AWAY status on IRC (provided they have an IRC client connected)
 - IRC users can mention Discord users just by typing the nick of their IRC client.